-Farmers in the United States mainly use tiger nut to feed livestock.
-In other places, it is seen as a weed.
-This may change with its newfound popularity.
-In rural Brazil, tiger nuts are an aphrodisiac or used to treat venomous bites and stings from rainforest creatures.
+Farmers in the United States mainly use tiger nut to feed livestock, whereas some cultures think of it as a weed.
+Fortunately, this is likely to change with its newfound popularity!
+In rural Brazil, meanwhile, tiger nuts are an aphrodisiac or are used to treat venomous bites and stings from rainforest creatures.

 What are the benefits of eating tiger nut?